kaushikdevs/project-analyzer/README.md

-# Projalyze
+# project-analyzers

-Projalyze is a CLI tool designed to analyze and document your JavaScript/TypeScript project.
+project-analyzers is a CLI tool designed to analyze and document your JavaScript/TypeScript project.
 It generates a comprehensive PDF report containing details such as libraries, CSS information, project stability, bug reports, and component/module summaries.

 ---